bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cayley.md

 **Arthur Cayley**'s most important work was in developing the algebra of matrices and work in non-euclidean and _n_-dimensional geometry.

 ### Mathematical Profile (Excerpt):
-* Henry Cayley was married to Maria Antonia Doughty (1794-1875), a daughter of William Doughty.
-* Henry and Maria Cayley had five children: Sophia Cayley (1816-1889), William Henry Cayley (1818-1819), Arthur Cayley the subject of this biography, Charles Bagot Cayley (1823-1883) and Henrietta-Caroline Cayley (1828-1886).
-* The connection with St Petersburg was more than just where Henry Cayley's job had taken him for his father, Arthur Cayley's paternal grandfather, John Cayley (1730-1795), had served as Consul General in St Petersburg.
-* The family, although living in St Petersburg, returned to England for the summers and it was on such a summer visit in 1821 that Arthur Cayley was born.
 * Arthur spent the first seven years of his life in St Petersburg where he came in contact with several languages, particularly Russian, English and French - the international business language there was French.
-* It was after the family returned to London that Arthur Cayley's sister Henrietta-Caroline was born there.
-* While we are describing the Cayley family we should mention that Sir George Cayley, F.R.S.
-(1773-1857), a pioneer of aerial navigation and aeronautical engineering, was Arthur Cayley's fourth cousin.
 * Arthur showed great skill in numerical calculations at a private school in Blackheath and, after he moved to King's College School in 1835, at age 14 rather than the usual age of entry of 16, his aptitude for advanced mathematics became apparent.
-* His mathematics teacher advised his parents that Arthur be encouraged to pursue his studies in this area rather than follow his father's wishes to enter the family business as a merchant.
 * In 1838 Arthur began his studies at Trinity College, Cambridge, having George Peacock as tutor in his first year.
 * Cayley graduated as Senior Wrangler in 1842 and won the first Smith's prize.
 * After the examinations, Cayley and his friend Edmund Venables led a reading party of undergraduates to Aberfeldy in Scotland.